 In practice, this means the board oversees strategy and holds the school and its leaders accountable through a governance routine, without getting involved in day to day matters.

-How do you become a governor?
+How do I become a governor?

 - Anyone can become a school governor if you are over 18.

-- Parent governor vacancies are advertised through the school and may be elected if there is more than one candidate.
+- Parent Governor vacancies are advertised through the school and may be elected if there is more than one candidate.